 Work from a mud tray to keep any dried pieces and bits of debris out of the can.
 Cleanliness is very important.
-Keep the lid on the mud bucket air tight when you are not using it to keep it from drying out.
-Smooth the top of the mud flat and add 1/2 inch of water before sealing the can if it will be stored for some time.
+Keep the lid on the mud bucket airtight when you are not using it to keep it from drying out.
+Smooth the top of the mudflat and add 1/2 inch of water before sealing the can if it will be stored for some time.

 Application of Mud & Tape:

-- Apply the tape and embed it into the mud.
+Cover all nail dimples, applying the mud flush with the panel.
+If you are using paper tape, apply the first layer of mud with a 4-inch mud knife.
+Apply enough mud to the seams for the drywall tape to adhere to and to cover the entire seam.
+Apply the tape and embed it into the mud.
 While the mud is still wet, apply a second layer of mud to cover the tape completely.
 At the same time draw your blade tightly over the surface to squeeze the mud out from underneath the tape so it is good and flat.
 Take care not to create any bubbles.

-- A popular alternative to paper tape is self-adhesive fiberglass or fabric tape.
+A popular alternative to paper tape is self-adhesive fiberglass or fabric tape.
 With this type of tape, an undercoat of spackling is unnecessary.
 Simply apply the tape over the seam, then add a layer of mud over the tape.

-- Inside corners must be covered with paper tape because the fabric tape will not fold.
+Inside corners must be covered with paper tape because the fabric tape will not fold.
 Again, apply a layer of mud first, covering each side of the corner, then embed the folded tape.
 Finish smoothing the mud over and around the corner using a special corner knife.

 Outside corners require metal corner beads to provide stability and protection to the drywall.
 Cut it to fit the full height of the corner with tin snips and fasten it in place with nails or screws every six inches.
 Then mud over it like any other seam, feathering the spackling out from the corner.

-- This first coat of mud should be completely dry before you go on to the next.
+This first coat of mud should be completely dry before you go on to the next.
 A heater with a fan will cut down the drying time considerably.

-- Use a knife blade to scrape off any dried chips at the seams and nail head areas.
+Use a knife blade to scrape off any dried chips at the seams and nail head areas.

-- Sand the first coat smooth with an orbital sander or sanding block using 80 to 100 grit sandpaper before applying the next coat of mud.
+Sand the first coat smooth with an orbital sander or sanding block using 80 to 100 grit sandpaper before applying the next coat of mud.
 You can wipe it down with a large wet sponge in lieu of sanding, but take care not to soak the paper or wash away the spackling.

-- The second coat of mud needs to be thinned down with a little water and applied with a 6 inch mud knife.
+The second coat of mud needs to be thinned down with a little water and applied with a 6-inch mud knife.
 Each coat you apply should be thinner than the last.
-Apply the third coat with a 10 inch mud knife for a smooth finish.
+Apply the third coat with a 10-inch mud knife for a smooth finish.
 Again, sand or sponge smooth after each coat dries.
 (Only two coats of spackling are necessary for textured finishes.)